BMO Covered Call Utilities ETF (TSE:ZWU) Stock Price Crosses Below 50 Day Moving Average of $10.53

-BMO Covered Call Utilities ETF (TSE:ZWU – Get Free Report)’s stock price passed below its 50-day moving average during trading on Friday .
+BMO Covered Call Utilities ETF (TSE:ZWU – Get Free Report)’s share price crossed below its 50-day moving average during trading on Friday .
 The stock has a 50-day moving average of C$10.53 and traded as low as C$10.18.
-BMO Covered Call Utilities ETF shares last traded at C$10.23, with a volume of 109,743 shares traded.
+BMO Covered Call Utilities ETF shares last traded at C$10.23, with a volume of 109,743 shares.

 BMO Covered Call Utilities ETF Dividend Announcement

 The company also recently announced a monthly dividend, which was paid on Wednesday, August 2nd.
-Stockholders of record on Wednesday, August 2nd were given a $0.07 dividend.
-The ex-dividend date of this dividend was Thursday, July 27th.
+Stockholders of record on Wednesday, August 2nd were paid a $0.07 dividend.
 This represents a $0.84 annualized dividend and a dividend yield of 8.21%.
+The ex-dividend date was Thursday, July 27th.

 - Five stocks we like better than BMO Covered Call Utilities ETF